itemis/ACEVAADINXTEXT/README.md

+# Ace-Editor integration into vaadin - spring boot project

+This project was setup using https://vaadin.com/start/latest/project-base

+## build

+`mvn compile`
+`mvn verify -Pit`

+## run

+`mvn spring-boot:run`

+## Import into eclipse

+(see below)

-# Project Base for Vaadin and Spring Boot
+# Project Base for Vaadin and Spring Boot (original README.md from hereon)

 This is an example project that can be used as a starting point to create your own Vaadin application with Spring Boot.
 It contains all the necessary configuration and some placeholder files to get you started.